tomerpc/You-Tube/README.md

 - C++ module (cpp_server) used for optimized processing and implementing a recommendation algorithm that delivers relevant videos to the user
 - MongoDB (data storage)

+📸 Full visual documentation and app screenshots can be found in the [`wiki/`](./wiki) directory, including separate guides for the web and Android versions.

 ---

 ## 🚀 Running the Server